Buses in Iceland

 While the most common way to travel around Iceland is to rent a car or book an organised tour, the country's bus network can also be a good way to explore the country.

-Iceland has a good bus system, although it isn't the most common way of getting around, as it is less flexible than renting a car and driving around the island.
-What's more, the routes vary according to the weather, and it is only in summer that the bus network really covers the entire country, even reaching some destinations like the Highlands by 4x4 bus.
+Iceland has a good bus system, although it isn't the most common way of getting around, as it's less flexible than renting a car and driving around the island.
+What's more, the routes vary according to the weather, and it's only in summer when the bus network really covers the entire country, even reaching some destinations like the Highlands by 4x4 bus.

 You can check out the different routes on the following map of Iceland's bus network.